 No matter if you’re practising for an AdWords exam, or you’ve just started using Google Ads for the very first time, understanding Google’s pay per click service is essential.

 With so many different options and features to explore, getting to grips with how everything works and what it means can be very confusing.
-Without knowing what everything does, you could be missing out on a vast amount of sales by not utilising a specific feature in your campaign.
+Without knowing what everything does, you could be missing out on a vast amount of sales by not utilizing a specific feature in your campaign.

 One of the most common confusing aspects of Google’s paid search service is their range of networks available.
 We’ll dive deeper into what networks they have later, but for now, all you need to know is: there is a big difference between them.